4 minute read

 You may have recently heard about the upcoming digital telephone switchover in the media.
 BT has announced that by the end of 2025 all analogue telephone lines will be upgraded to the new ‘Digital Voice’ service.

 These digital lines will use the internet to carry telephone calls, similar to how services such as Skype and Zoom work.
+You can find out more about how this will affect your telephone landline by contacting your telephone provider e.g. BT, Virgin, EE, Sky or on the Ofcom website.

 The digital telephone switchover is happening due to increasing demand for faster networks and connectivity and will create a network fit for today’s demands.
 The upgrades will create opportunities for new and exciting services in the future.